raiden-network/spec/monitoring_service.rst

 Event filtering
 '''''''''''''''
-MS MUST filter events for each ``NettingChannelContract`` that belongs to submitted Balance Proofs.
+MS MUST filter events for each onchain channel that corresponds to the submitted Balance Proofs.
-On ``ChannelClosed`` and ``TransferUpdated`` events state the channel was closed with MUST be compared with the Balance Proof.
+On ``ChannelClosed`` and ``NonClosingBalanceProofUpdated`` events state the channel was closed with MUST be compared with the Balance Proof.
 In case of any discrepancy, channel state must be updated immediately.
 On ``ChannelSettled`` event any state data for this channel MAY be deleted from the MS.

 REST interface